Himanshu814/IBAC-using-UAV/README.md

 Link - https://ieeexplore.ieee.org/document/10192623

-**3. Team:** Led by myself with a team of 2 members, where I was responsible for dataset collection and full project development.
+**3. Team:** Led a team of 2 members, where I was responsible for dataset collection and full project development.

 ## **Key Contributions:**